pawamoy/git-changelog/README.md

                         of unreleased commits.
 Can be one of 'auto', 'major', 'minor', 'patch' or a valid semver version (eg. 1.2.3).
-With 'auto', if a commit contains breaking changes, bump the major number, else if there are new features, bump the minor number, else just bump the patch number.
+With 'auto', if a commit contains breaking changes, bump the major number (or the minor number for 0.x versions), else if there are new features, bump the minor number, else just bump the patch number.
                         Default: None.
   -Z, --no-zerover      By default, breaking changes on a 0.x don't bump the